sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 0.5

+.. confval:: highlight_options

+   A dictionary of options that modify the behavior of the lexer for the selected language.
+These are lexer-specific.
+For the options understood by each, see the `Pygments documentation <http://pygments.org/docs/lexers/>`_.

+   .. versionadded:: 1.3

 .. confval:: pygments_style

    The style name to use for Pygments highlighting of source code.
-The default style is selected by the theme for HTML output, and ``'sphinx'`` otherwise.
+The given style is selected by the theme for HTML output, and ``'sphinx'`` otherwise.

    .. versionchanged:: 0.3